cqfn/refrax/README.md

 ### Environment Variable

-✅ The `DEEPSEEK_TOKEN` variable is the recommended option for `deepseep` AI provider ✅ The `OPENAI_TOKEN` variable is the recommended option for `openai` AI provider ⚠️ The `TOKEN` variable is still supported for any AI provider but deprecated.
+✅ The `DEEPSEEK_TOKEN` variable is the recommended option for `deepseek` AI provider ✅ The `OPENAI_TOKEN` variable is the recommended option for `openai` AI provider ⚠️ The `TOKEN` variable is still supported for any AI provider but deprecated.